jwakefieldau/yapy-inotify/README.md

-# python-inotify
+# yapy-inotify

-python-inotify is yet another python wrapper for inotify, written with much the same motivation as the others - I didn't like them.
+yapy-inotify is yet another python wrapper for inotify, written with much the same motivation as the others - I didn't like them.

 Cython is required to build this, as it handles the Python <-> libc interface.